runag/runag/README.md

 # 🛼 Runag

 Runag is an attempt to make a shell-only library to deploy linux/macos/windows workstations and servers.
-Shell was used partially as a way to solve bootstrap problem having a freshly installed system and partially as an exercise in stoicism.
+Shell is used partially as a way to solve bootstrap problem having a freshly installed system and partially as an exercise in stoicism.

-It probably won't help you to deploy some complex cloud setups, but it can configure a pretty solid workstation and bootstrap some simple servers.
+It probably won't help you to deploy some complex setups, but it can configure a pretty solid workstation and bootstrap some simple servers.

-You are looking at the repository which mostly contains a standard library.
-For the examples of what could be accomplished with it please check those other repositories:
+You are now looking at the repository which mostly contains a standard library.
+For the examples of what could be accomplished with the library please check "runagfiles", that resides in other repositories:

-  * [🛷 Runagfile to configure my workstation](https://github.com/runag/workstation-runagfile).
-With one command it creates me a computer that I could use in my daily works without much additional configuration and setup required.
-It installs and configures software, keys, backup service.
+  * [🛷 Runagfile to configure a workstation](https://github.com/runag/workstation-runagfile).
+With one command it creates a computer that I could be used for daily pursuits without much of an additional configuration and setup.
+It installs and configures software, identities and keys, configures a scheduled backup.

 ## One-liner to deploy runag an a new machine